 Coal Creek TAP

 Downtown Laramie’s Coal Creek TAP brews beer with a kick.
-Founder John Guerin is a wholesale coffee roaster and owner of Coal Creek Coffee Co. next door to the taproom, who, along with his team, brews European-style beers such as the Heavy 80 Scotch Ale and Bath Farmhouse Belgian Amber.
+Founder John Guerin is a wholesale coffee roaster and owner of Coal Creek Coffee Co. next door to the taproom.
+He, along with his team, brews European-style beers such as the Heavy 80 Scotch Ale and Bath Farmhouse Belgian Amber.

 Snake River Brewery

 Snake River Brewery, the state’s oldest, offers a total entertainment package for a night out in Jackson.
-Its in-house restaurant and brewpub both offer handmade comfort food like delicious wings and burgers, family-friendly events and games, and a selection of more than 12 beers.
+Its in-house restaurant and brewpub both offer handmade comfort food.
+You can find delicious wings and burgers, family-friendly events and games, and a selection of more than 12 beers.